Water Department

 General Facts:

-- The average consumption in Ontario is 13.5 m³ per person in a two month period, the average billing cycle
+- The average consumption in Ontario is 13.5 m³ per person in a two month period.

 - There is a naturally high iron content in the local water table.
 The South River was historically referred to as the “red river”.
 Other communities face similar challenges with high iron content in their water which can cause a discolouration.